ritikkhatana79020/ritikkhatana79020/README.md

 # Hello 👋
 ![](https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif)

- My name is Ritik and I a computer science major that is passionate about learning and teaching programming!
+ My name is Ritik and I am a computer science major that is passionate about learning and teaching programming!
  I love to do Coding.
-I am also into open-source contribution.
+I am also going to start open-source contribution.
  Here are some more abouot me:

  - 🔭 I’m pursuing Btech in Computer Science and Engineering from Bharat Institute of Technology, Meerut.